-RMI economy contracts by 5.5 percent in FY21 compared with pracademic level in FY19.
+RMI economy contracted by 5.5 percent in FY21 compared with pracademic level in FY19.
 In FY20 with the onset of the pandemic the RMI economy contracted by 2.7 percent and a further 3.3 percent in FY21.
 However, the RMI economy has been relatively insulated from the widespread reduction in the world economy.
-Fishing, related activities and revenues from fishing royalties largely held their ground.
-The impact of travel restrictions adversely impacted transhipment and services provided to purse seiners as the sector contracted by 34 percent in FY21 compared with prepandemic levels.
-Similarly, the accommodation and restaurant sector fell by 72 percent over the two years as travel dried up in March of 2020.
+Fishing, related activities and revenues from fishing royalties remained constant.
+The impact of travel restrictions adversely impacted transhipment and services provided to purse seiners as the sector contracted by 34 percent in FY21.
+Similarly, the accommodation and restaurant sector fell by 72 percent over the two year period.